The matching problem between functional shapes via a BV penalty term: a $\Gamma$-convergence result: Functional varifolds

+This section presents the main definitions and results for functional varifolds as introduced in \cite{ABN}.
+We recall that this framework is a generalization of the varifold theory \cite{Si} to spaces with a scalar component; this allows the representation of geometric shapes equipped with a signal in the framework of measure theory.
+We refer to \cite{Si, ABN} for a more detailed presentation of the respective theories.

+The functional approach considers mathematical objects, called fshapes, containing geometrical and functional components.
+As detailed below, the role of fshapes in the functional varifolds framework is the same as that of manifolds in the varifold theory; they allow one to define measures supported on surfaces and are the bridge between geometry and measure theory.

+In the following, we work with smooth surfaces and denote by $X$ a generic $2$-manifold verifying the following properties :

-In the following we assume that : \begin{hyp} $X$ is a $2$-surface of $\R^3$ with boundary. $X$ is smooth ($C^2$ at least) oriented, connected and compact. \end{hyp} The boundary of $X$ is denoted by $\partial X$ and the interior is denoted $X_0$.
-The smoothness condition in Hypothesis \ref{cond_surf} means that $X_0$ is a two dimension smooth manifold and $\partial X$ is a one dimensional manifold of the same regularity.
-In this section we remind the main tools needed to set the model introduced in \cite{ABN}.
+\begin{hyp} $X$ denotes a $2$-submanifold of $\R^3$ (surface) with boundary $\partial X$ and which is smooth ($C^2$ at least), oriented, connected and compact.
+The smoothness assumption implies that its interior, denoted by $X_0$, is a two-dimensional smooth manifold, and $\partial X$ is a one-dimensional manifold of the same regularity. \end{hyp}

-\begin{defn} [{\bf fshape}] We define a fshape as a couple $(X,f)$ where $X$ is a surface verifying Hypothesis \ref{cond_surf} and $f:X\rightarrow \RR$ is a signal defined on $X$. \end{defn}
+\begin{defn} [{\bf fshape}] We define a fshape as a couple $(X,f)$ where $X$ is a surface verifying Hypothesis \ref{cond_surf} and $f\in BV(X)$ is a signal defined on $X$. \end{defn}

-We denote by $L^p(X)$, $W^{1,p}(X)$, and $BV(X)$ the usual Lebesgue, Sobolev and bounded variation functional spaces defined on the surface $X$ (see Appendix \ref{BV_manifold} for details).
-In order to define a suitable attachment term we remind the definition of functional varifold.
-The space of continuously differential functions defined on a norm space $E$ and vanishing at infinity is denoted $C^1_0(E)$.

-\begin{defn} [{\bf fvarifolds}] A 2-dimensional functional varifold (fvarifold) is any linear form belonging to $(\test)'$, the dual of the space of real valued continuous functions vanishing at infinity.
+Of course, the penalty term in the matching problem defines the regularity of the signal.
+In the following, we consider fshapes endowed with $L^2$ or $H^1$ signal when studying the problem with $L^2$ or $H^1$ penalty terms, respectively.

+Similarly to the classical theory of varifolds, we can define a functional varfiold via the dual of $\test$, which denotes the closure, with respect to the $C^1$ norm, of the set of $C^1$ functions with compact support on $\R^3\times G(3,2)\times \R$.
 We denote by $G(3,2)$ the Grassmannian of the non-oriented 2-dimensional linear subspaces of $\R^3$.

-This space (diffeomorphic to the projective space $P^1(\mathbb{R}^3)$) has a structure of smooth manifold and can be equipped with a smooth distance
+\begin{defn} [{\bf fvarifolds}] A 2-dimensional functional varifold (fvarifold) is any operator $\mu$ belonging to $(\test)'$, the dual space of $\test$, containing all bounded linear real-valued map on $\test$.
+In the following, we consider the following norm for fvarifolds :